 Illinois Bone and Joint Institute’s Physician Assistant (PA) program is sponsored by Rosalind Franklin University’s PA program.
-The residency takes place at Lutheran General Hospital and is directed by Dr. Matthew Jimenez and Dr. Patrick Knott.
+The residency takes place at Lutheran General Hospital and is directed by Dr. Charles Lieder and Dr. Patrick Knott.
 The program has been reviewed for a maximum of 50 hours of clinical Category CME credit by the American Academy of Physician Assistants.
 Physician assistants should claim only those hours actually spent participating in the CME activity.
 This program was planned in accordance with AAPA’s CME Standards for Lecture-Learner Programs and for Commercial Support of Lecture-Learner Programs.